micrology/prsm/doc/help/docs/GettingStarted.md

 :::

+## Buttons

-At the top of the screen are a row of buttons.
+At the top of the window are a row of buttons.
 <!-- ![Nav Bar icons](/images/prsm-nav-icons.png)-->
 <img src={require("/static/images/Buttons.png").default} width="400"/>